The True Cost of an Auction Property in Malaysia: Beyond the Reserve Price

 The headline cost: reserve and deposit

 You see the reserve price on the proclamation.
 That's your floor.
-Deposits are generally 10% of the reserve price, or 5% for some LACA cases.
-The deposit is usually non-refundable if you fail to complete.
+On auction day, you produce a bank draft for 5% (LACA) or 10% (Non-LACA) of your winning bid.
+If you're short of your bid, you top up by cheque on the spot.
+The deposit is non-refundable if you fail to complete.

 Outstanding maintenance and sinking fund

 For strata properties: maintenance and sinking fund arrears transfer to the buyer.
-Always try to get the latest outstanding from management before bidding.
+Always request the latest JMB statement before bidding.
 Typical: RM 4,000 to RM 25,000 depending on the property's arrears history.
 Some buildings will allow an instalment payment plan post-handover; many will not.
-Side note: For LACA cases, you can claim a portion of the outstanding maintenance fees back from the bank.
-Always check the POS for what the bank covers, or engage our partnering customer service for assistance.
-Successful bidders have to pay first before claiming back.

 Renovation reserve